The Issues That Matter

 Too many people in South King County are being priced out of the communities they’ve helped build.
 Whether it’s rising housing and insurance costs, utility bills, or childcare expenses, the cost of living is outpacing wages—and families are feeling the squeeze.

-Homelessness.
+• Homelessness.

 Public Safety

-We must treat behavioral health as part of a fully integrated continuum of care with supports that follow people through transitions like detox, inpatient treatment, housing, and long-term recovery.
-It’s also why I support earlier investments in youth violence prevention, school-based mental health, and community-centered crisis response.
-Public safety must be grounded in collaboration and trust.
-We can re-establish both by being honest about what’s working, holding criminals and the system accountable, and making sure public systems are not just well-intentioned, but effective.
+Behavioral health must be part of a fully integrated continuum of care, with supports that follow people through transitions like detox, inpatient treatment, housing, and long-term recovery.
+That’s why I also support earlier investments in youth violence prevention, school-based mental health, and community-centered crisis response.
+Expanding effective and accountable diversion programs and supporting victim services alongside law enforcement creates a system that is fair and accountable.

 Homelessness